singnet/platform-contracts/docs/MultiPartyEscrow.md

    which is needed to prevent the multi contracts attacks. channel_id is a index in the channels mapping. nonce is a part of close/reopen logic.
 * by changing nonce we effectively close the old channel [MPEContractAddress, channel_id, old_nonce] and open the new one [MPEContractAddress, channel_id, new_nonce].
 More explanations will be given later.
+* nonce also prevents race condition between between channel_claim and channel_extend_and_add_funds.
 * The full ID of the recipient is [recipient_ethereum_address, replica_id].
 By doing this we allow service provider to use the same ethereum wallet for different replicas.